zalenix/portaldocs/portal-sdk/templates/portalfx-extensions-parameter-procedures.md

 	If you specify this option, do not also specify either supplyInitialData or receiveResult.

-The full source of this ParameterCollector implementation can be found within the SamplesExtension under SamplesExtension\Extension\Client\ParameterCollection\CollectorAsButtonPart
+The full source of this ParameterCollector implementation is located at `<dir>\Client\ParameterCollection\CollectorAsButtonPart`.

-Related Documentation: [ARM Provisioning API] (portalfx-provisioning-arm.md)
+Related Documentation: ARM Provisioning API [top-extensions-resource-manager.md](top-extensions-resource-manager.md).